 When Fossil Group said its brands would launch 100 wearables in 2016, everyone thought the company was completely nuts.
 After all, if Apple only launches one smartwatch every year, how can Fossil and its brands expect to launch 100?
-The only problem with that logic, is that it’s a tech geek’s logic.
+The problem with that logic: It’s a tech geek’s logic.
 Tech geeks are conditioned to expect a bevy of new features with every single product launch.
 The concept of design being a noteworthy feature that merits its own launch event is entirely foreign.

 But that’s just it — Fossil is a fashion company, not a tech company.
 Fossil thinks about design first and last with every wearable it makes.
 That’s why it releases new analog smart watches and Android Wear smartwatches every season.
 Fossil makes decisions based on color trends, materials, different dial designs, and other fashionable features.
 So what if the tech hasn’t changed between seasons?
 The styles and fashions have.

 While tech companies like Apple, Samsung, LG, and others think about wearables as one-size-fits-all devices; Fossil is innovating in the space and making wearables that are truly wearable.
 After all, wearables go on your body; you wear them publicly, so shouldn’t you be proud of the watch you’re rocking?
 Fossil thinks so, and that’s why its smartwatches are more likely to attract women, serious watch collectors, and anyone who cares about fashion.